 ISDE continues its series presenting the best of the best free papers submitted for ISDE 2020.
-In this edition we will consider papers that deal with benign conditions of the esophagus, as well as endoscopic treatment of dysplasia.
-After presentation of 8 free papers, Professor Ken Wang from Mayo Clinic will give a state of the art lecture on management of dysplastic Barrett’s esophagus.
-This 2 hour session will showcase novel work, and provide the practitioner with a framework for management of these complicated patients.
+In this edition, we will consider papers that deal with benign conditions of the esophagus, as well as endoscopic treatment of dysplasia.
+After the presentation of 6 free papers, Professor Kenneth Wang from Mayo Clinic will give a state of the art lecture on management of dysplastic Barrett’s esophagus.
+This 2-hour session will showcase novel work, and provide the practitioner with a framework for management of these complicated patients.

 After attending this event, the participant should be able to state the correct use of endoscopic therapies for precancerous and cancerous conditions of the esophagus.

 October 7, 2020 at 8am in New York / 1pm in London / 2 pm in Paris / 9pm in Tokyo / 11pm in Sydney

 Chair: Nicholas Shaheen, University of North Carolina at Chapel Hill, USA

 Co-chair/Moderator: Prateek Sharma, University of Kansas School of Medicine, USA

 Dr. Lisa O' Byrne is a graduate of Trinity College Dublin in 2017.
 Since she has developed a keen interest in research and has been involved in the Barrett's Esophagus research group at St. James Hospital, Dublin.
 She is currently in her second year of Core Surgical Training in Dublin, Ireland.